 Honoring the rights of parents and caregivers to make choices for their children is the cornerstone of our Responsible Marketing Practices.
 We believe in commercial-free classrooms for children, and respect parent and school decisions around what beverages are made available during school hours.

 We have had voluntary school beverage guidelines in Europe, the United States, Canada, New Zealand and Australia and developed Global School Beverage Guidelines.
 These guidelines establish principles to guide our practices across the more than 200 countries where our products are consumed.
-They apply to all beverages directly distributed by our local bottling partners to primary and secondary schools that bear trademarks owned and/or licensed by The
+They apply to all beverages directly distributed by our local bottling partners to primary and secondary schools that bear trademarks owned and/or licensed by The Coca-Cola Company.
+As a global enterprise that operates as a local business, we also abide by any additional local guidelines related to the sales of beverages in schools.

 - We will not offer our beverages for sale in primary schools.
 If requested to do so by a school authority, we will endeavor to meet those requests.
 Additionally, if requested, we will make our full range of products available in teacher’s lounges or areas for teachers which are restricted from students.
 We will maintain a record reflecting each primary school’s request.